 This link appeared in my Feedbook feed some weeks back, and thought I should check it out.
 It was shocking to find that even my low expectations of this “research” had been optimistic.

-There is no way of tracking down the original research even supposing it has been published.
+There was no way of tracking down the original research (and I really did try) even supposing it has been published.
 The article reports that some kind of “brain wave” monitoring was used to measure people’s responses to dairy (it isn’t clear if they ate dairy or just thought about it), and they were then asked some questions about their enjoyment of dairy products.
 The study found that some kind of changes in the brain associated with happiness could be detected, and that many people like dairy products.
 Astonishing.
 One would probably be able to measure similar responses to sugar, alcohol, and (amongst smokers) tobacco.
 In my case, you’d find a similar response to Madhur Jaffrey’s Black-eyed beans and Mushrooms.
 Whatever floats your boat.
 Food is pleasurable, particularly fatty, salty or sweet foods.
 And people do like what they like.

 It is possible though, that there is more to it and that there are specific effects from dairy.
 Cow's milk products, particularly cheese, contain appreciable quantities of caso-morphines – opiates produced by the cow to reward the calf for suckling.
 These are known to have wide-ranging effects in the body, some of them deeply alarming in susceptible individuals, and have been spoken of as specifically addicting.